kaapstorm/the_right_god/src/01_the_daily.rst

             space, in your mind.
 My words have qualities, a sound, a feel.
 These are the contents of your consciousness right now.
 But what is the space that they occupy?
 What is consciousness itself?

-And if we know what it is, will we discover why it exists?
+            If we know what it is, will we discover why it exists?
 Is it necessary?
-Does it serve a function?
+What function does it serve?

 Ruth Graham
     At this point Chowri stopped talking.
 We sat, holding hands, until I